 Based in Rubio, Venezuela, Gaby Andrade is the Executive Director for off of Andean Aid's South American operations.
 Gaby also serves on the board of Andean Aid’s Civil Association, Una Sonrisa Para Todos Venezuela.
 Gaby holds a Bachelor’s degree in Social Sciences from Universidad Catolica Del Tachira, and a post-graduate degree in Management of Education from Universidad de Pamplona en Colombia.
 She has served as the principal for a private school in Rubio, where she makes her home with her husband and son.

-Aubrey is a senior development officer, major gifts, with Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
-In her role at PIH, Aubrey cultivates principal gifts from high-capacity individuals and develops donor-specific strategies.
+Aubrey is Regional Director of Development, Midwest, for Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
 Previously, Aubrey was a writing and speaking skills program administrator at the World Bank.
-While earning her Masters in International Communication and Development, she interned in World Vision's Children in Crisis Unit.
+While earning her Masters in International Communication and Development from American University, Aubrey interned in World Vision's Children in Crisis Unit.
 She has been a language teacher in Japan through the Japan Exchange and Teaching Programme, and has lived in Rwanda as an External Relations Coordinator for Partners in Health.
 Aubrey resides in the Chicago area with her husband and two daughters.

 Todd is a certified public accountant and has held a variety of accountant and financial analyst positions in the fitness, health care and logistics industries.
 He has served as treasurer at the Chain of Lakes Community Bible Church, and now holds that role with Andean Aid.
 Todd and his wife Dhea, have three sons and a daughter, and live in Kenosha, Wisconsin.

-Yoshua and his wife, both native Venezuelans, reside in Chicago, Illinois.
-Yoshua attends Maranatha Church where he is also on staff and is active in the music ministry.
+Yoshua and his wife Astrid are native Venezuelans now living in Chicago.
+Yoshua attends Maranatha Church, where he is also on staff and active in the music ministry.
 The son of two Rubio-based physicians who are also pastors and former missionaries, Yoshua maintains close ties with his friends and family in Venezuela, benefiting Andean Aid with his unique perspective and knowledge of events as they unfold.
 Yoshua graduated from the University of San Cristobal with a degree in software engineering, and is an accomplished photographer, videographer, radio engineer and voiceover artist.

 Anthony F. (Tony) Kramer